coryhuebner-oci/fred-data/README.md

 inspector), you can dive into underlying data for each dataset pulled

 ## Spinning up a Local Environment
+_This idea is a work-in-progress; it was mainly so I could refresh myself on getting pgpartman up-and-running and begin loading FRED data a Postgres database for more interesting analysis_

 A local environment can be spun up that includes a Postgres database with the pg_partman extension installed.
-This can be useful for more complex SQL-based data analysis.
 To spin up the environment:
 1. Navigate in a terminal session to the [local_environment](./local_environment/) directory
 2. Run: `podman compose --env-file local.env up --build` to spin up the environment.
 If you are using `docker` instead of `podman`, just replace `podman` with `docker` in that command